 Planned around mature Oak trees offering stunning views of John’s Island Sound, leading to the Indian River.
 It is the Club’s longest test of golf and demands accurate, well-placed tee shots.

 Reflecting many of the traditional features found on British and Scottish courses, it is the ultimate shotmaker’s course, requiring accurate tee shots and approaches to well-bunkered greens.
 Nearly every hole on the back nine features water hazards, putting a premium on driving.
-The South Course is scheduled for enhancements during the spring and summer of 2018.
+The South Course impressive enhancements were completed in 2019.

 Home of the 35th annual USGA Mid-Amateur in 2015, resulting in a win by Sammy Schultz with a timely ace on a par-4 lead, the lauded West Course is located six miles from John’s Island.
 Upon arriving, you will immediately see why it is special.
 Designed by Tom Fazio and built on a natural sand ridge featuring stunning elevation changes, it is set on 300 acres with its own clubhouse, but without a single residence to intrude on the serenity.
 Perennially ranked among the country’s most challenging courses, members have a place to get away and revel in its natural beauty while enjoying an array of wildlife in their natural habitat.
 The newly renovated clubhouse with outdoor dining and panoramic golf vistas complement the indoor teaching facility and two world-class croquet lawns.
 (West Course map)